 One huge difference?
 Icon of the Seas runs on liquefied natural gas (LNG) and features a fully redesigned layout, which makes the ship feel more modern, open, and multi-functional.
 Utopia still delivers the Oasis-class experience we know and love, but without those signature upgrades that set Icon apart.

 So if you’re deciding between the two?
-Choose Utopia if you want the Oasis experience perfected.
+Choose Utopia if you want the Oasis experience perfected — and review the Utopia of the Seas cabins to avoid guide before locking in your stateroom.
 But choose Icon if you’re after the next era of cruising — with bigger thrills, bolder design, and more variety than ever before.
 And if you want a clearer view of how they really stack up, this Icon of the Seas size comparison shows just how far Royal Caribbean has pushed cruise ship design in just a few short years

 Icon of the Seas vs Oasis of the Seas